KnifeParty12/CSS-Advance/README.md

 **6. Beauty Of Media Queries**

-**7. Using Bootstrap and Grid-Layout and Breakpoints when screen size**
+**7. Using Bootstrap and Grid-Layout and Breakpoints when screen size are variable**